ELIZABETH STOVER FAGAN MEMORIAL FUND

 Betsy and Paul - ELHS Homecoming 1968

 Betsy’s father, Stan Stover, died when she was in eighth grade, which was challenging for the Stover family.
 When her mother, Helen, later remarried and moved to St. Joseph, Michigan, Betsy chose to remain in East Lansing to finish her senior year at East Lansing High School.
-She moved in with the Foote family, longtime neighbors and close family friends.
+Fortunately, she was invited to live with the Foote family, longtime neighbors and close family friends.

 It is fitting that the scholarship now supports students at East Lansing High who are facing challenges of their own.